kyungrae/study/designing-data-intensive-applications/part1.md

   user@{shape: circle, label: "User"} -- Client requests --> code1[Application code] -- First check if data is cached --> cache@{shape: cyl, label: "In-meory cache"}
   code1 -- Cache misses and writes --> database@{shape: cyl, label: "Primary database"}
   database -- Captures changes to data --> code2[Application code] -- Invalidate or update cache --> cache
-  code1 -- Serach requests--> search@{shape: cyl, label: "Full-text index"}
+  code1 -- Search requests--> search@{shape: cyl, label: "Full-text index"}
   code2 -- Apply updates to searindex --> search
   code1 -- Asynchronous task --> queue@{ shape: das, label: "Message queue" } --> code3[Application code] --send email--> outside@{ shape: dbl-circ, label: "Outside world" }
 ```

 ### Reliability

-The system should continue to work correctly (perform the correct function at the desired level of performance) even in the face of adversity(hard or soft-ware faults, and event human error).
+The system should continue to work correctly (perform the correct function at the desired level of performance) even in the face of adversity(hard or soft-ware faults, and even human error).

 - The application can perform the function that the user expected.
 - It can tolerate the user making mistakes or using the software in unexpected ways.
 - Its performance is good enough for the required use case, under the expected load and data volume.
-- The system prevent unauthorized access and abuse.
+- The system prevents unauthorized access and abuse.

-The things that can go wrong are called _faults_, and system that anticipate faults and can cope with them are called _fault-tolerant_ or _resilient_.
+The things that can go wrong are called _faults_, and systems that anticipate faults and can cope with them are called _fault-tolerant_ or _resilient_.
 The former term is slightly misleading: it suggests that we would make a system tolerant of every possible kind of fault, which in reality is not feasible.
 So it only makes sense to talk about tolerating certain types of faults.

 A fault is usually defined as one component of the system deviating from its spec, whereas a failure is when the system as a whole stops providing the required service to the user.